QubitProducts/slapdash/README.md

 ### `bind(method, thisArg)`

-We use this all over the place, but absolutely cannot rely on the browser's native `Function::bind` method.
-This will use `alien-bind` under the bonnet.
+We use this all over the place, but absolutely cannot rely on the browser's native [`Function.prototype.bind`][mdn-Function-bind] method.
+This will use [`alien-bind`][alien-bind] under the bonnet.

 ### `extend(target, ...sources)`

 This is a handy one that we use a lot.
-Where `Object.assign` is available, this will be used.
+Where [`Object.assign`][mdn-Object-assign] is available, this will be used.

 #### Notes